-dogs get socialized when they run free with each other dogs need to have free (unleashed) exercise daily - a tired dog is a happy dog its a fun social activity Controlled environment for all to enjoy.
+dogs get socialized when they run free with each other dogs need to have free (unleashed) exercise daily - a tired dog is a happy dog its a fun social activity Trace that weont be bothersome by people that don't like dogs.

+Controlled environment for all to enjoy.